-And, there isn’t an end point for emotional wellness – you’ll continue to fine-tune the traits that support it throughout your life.
-Here is a list of ways you can improve your emotional wellness starting today.
+And, there isn’t an endpoint for emotional wellness – you’ll continue to fine-tune the traits that support it throughout your life.
+While maintaining emotional wellness looks different for everyone, we've compiled a list of ways to improve it starting today.

 This might sound simple and obvious, but it’s a great way to begin your emotional wellness journey.
 Being happy with the person that you are is a hallmark of being emotionally healthy.
 It doesn’t mean that you’re perfect, but that you’re mostly happy with who you are – quirks and faults included!